 The Moon may seem like it does nothing, but it moves the great tides in the oceans due to its gravitational pull.
-It is the Moon that moves great bodies of water on a regular basis.
+It is the Moon that moves great bodies of water regularly.
 The ecology and biology of our Earth have adapted specifically to take advantage of the rising and falling tides.
 This is no subtle force.
 This aspect teaches us that silence and reflection allow us to affect others in positive ways.

 The key here is learning and practicing meditation.
 The power of silence is lunar wisdom.
 The right kind of meditation will put you in touch with the silence of the transcendent.
 This is our true home.
 It is where we ground ourselves.
 It helps us to return to activity recharged and fully present.
 Our consciousness is built on the foundation of the silence of the transcendent.
 Bathing the mind in silence is important for our overall health and wellness.